PetyaFerreiraDeveloper/wordpress-docker-setup/README.md

 # 🧱 WordPress Dev Setup (Dockerized)

+This repository have been developed by [Zarko Djuric](https://github.com/djuric).
 This repository offers a minimal Docker-based setup for WordPress development, enabling you to spin up a local environment quickly without complex configuration.

 ## 🚀 Quick Start